-Log Description ampws.log Contains information about protection status and logs protection events with temperature information at the time of event. auth.log Contains system authorization information, including user logins and authentication methods that were used. btmp Contains information about failed login attempts. daemon.log Contains information logged by the various back- ground daemons that run on the system. debug Contains errors and debug information. dpkg.log Contains information that is logged when a package is installed or removed using dpkg command. faillog Contains user failed login attempts.
+Log Description ampws.log Contains information about protection status and logs protection events with temperature information at the time of event. auth.log Contains system authorization information, including user logins and authentication methods that were used. btmp Contains information about failed login attempts. daemon.log Contains information logged by the various background daemons that run on the system. debug Contains errors and debug information.